BigDataBiology/macrel/README.md

 ## Datasets and training

-A recent [study](https://www.ncbi.nlm.nih.gov/pubmed/28203715) has shown that Random Forests models provide a statistically significant improvement in performance of AMPs detection, as measured by the area under the receiver operating characteristic (ROC) curve in comparison to other methods.
+In a recent study, Gabere and Noble ([2017](https://www.ncbi.nlm.nih.gov/pubmed/28203715)) have shown that Random Forests models provide a statistically significant improvement in performance of AMPs detection, as measured by the area under the receiver operating characteristic (ROC) curve in comparison to other methods.
+Following this trend, many classifiers, such as AMPep and others, also make use of random forests models and presented highly accuracy in AMPs detection.
+Due to this, we opted to use random forests after some tests using alternative algorithms, such as: treebag, rpart, cpart, adaboost and others (results not shown).

+In order to be able to trace a comparison among the other classifiers and our model, we opted to use the same training and validation datasets used by Bhadra et al. ([2018](https://www.nature.com/articles/s41598-018-19752-w#Sec9))

 ![](https://github.com/celiosantosjr/FACS/blob/master/fig15.png)